Dave Pirner: Personal life

 Pirner started dating actress Winona Ryder after the pair were introduced at Soul Asylum's performance on MTV Unplugged in 1993.
 They broke up three years later.

-Pirner lived in Bywater, New Orleans, Louisiana for a time and still maintains a residence and recording studio in New Orleans.
+Pirner lived in Carrollton, New Orleans, Louisiana for a time and still maintains a residence and recording studio in New Orleans.
 He also maintains a residence in Minneapolis.
 He has a son, Eli, with his ex-wife.